-security events into attack events and suspicious events.
+We pick three most used security tools for a demonstration purpose.
+They are Snort IDS, Linux iptables, and Linux system logs.
+Snort IDS is a popular open source IDS; Linux iptables is a kernel-supported firewall tool on Linux system; Linux system logs are native log system of Linux system which is often used for audit purposes.
+Each tool is attached a customized ThreatCA.
+Because the three tools use different alert formats, we implement three different ThreatCAs to collect security threat information.
+Besides, to simplify the protection, we categorize security events into attack events and suspicious events.
 The attack events should be reacted with a defense response instantly, while suspicious events need further analysis before deciding a defense response.
 When a ThreatCA meets an attack event, it just tags the event and sent it to Threat Analyzer to get an instant defense response.
 For the suspicious events, the ThreatCA extracts the critical information of the events and put them in a unified format, Intrusion Detection Exchange Message Format (IDEMF) [2].
 IDEMF provides a unified format and structure that allows the security detection results can be transferred among different parties.
-A scan detection involving three nodes can be demonstrated in IDEMF as shown in Fig. 5.
+A scan detection involving three nodes can be demonstrated in IDEMF as shown in Figure 5.